Punisher 2099: Timestorm 2009-2099

-In the 'Timestorm' version of the 2099 universe, Gallows is a loyal officer of the de facto head of America, Alchemax CEO Tyler Stone.
-Gallows becomes unhinged when his wife and child are killed by what he believes are masked heroes.
-He does not understand they were his fellow police officers in disguise.
-Tyler Stone uses this, and Gallows' reference for the Gods of Asgard, to send Gallows to the past to neutralize superheroes and manipulate time for the benefit of Alchemax.
-However Gallows rebels when hearing Stone speak ill of Thor.
-In a rage he attacks the man and both kill each other in the battle.
+An alternate universe version of Jake Gallows appears in "Timestorm".
+This version is an officer working under Tyler Stone.
+Gallows becomes unhinged when his wife and child are killed by his fellow police officers, who he does not recognize.
+Later on, Stone sends Gallows to the past to neutralize superheroes and manipulate time for the benefit of Alchemax.
+However, Gallows rebels when hearing Stone speak ill of Thor.
+In a rage, he attacks Stone, with the two killing each other in the ensuing battle.